VWO Logo

 Conversion rate optimization is, at its core, the study of what people want.

 Therefore, an interest in psychology is helpful since many of the things we know about motivations and desires come from that discipline.
 But even more critical is having people skills and empathy.
-Talking to customers and understanding what they’re saying, not saying, and hoping for, are all part of finding out how to deliver the right message in the right way.

 6. A flexible wordsmith

-Good copywriting is critical for high conversions, but “good” changes for every target audience.
-CROs should have a feel for customizing tone, diction, style, and format to each buyer persona, which requires writing that isn’t just good but flexible.
+A good CRO specialist should have a feel for customizing tone, diction, style, and format to each buyer persona, which requires writing that isn’t just good but flexible.

 Blog Banner 2